pfackeldey/hizt/README.md

 )

-# The following is user code, e.g. in the coffea.datasetor.dataset(...):
+# The following is user code, e.g. in the coffea.Processor.process(...):
 # ---
 pt_data = np.array([10., 20., 30., 40., 50.])